nicoserrano/School_District_Analysis/README.md

 And last but not least, the results for the school type did not change at all.
 This was due to the fact that Thomas High School was categorized in the Charter school type along other 7 schools.
 Their ninth graders were just a small group relative to all the students in Charter schools, making the overall results stay untouched.

 ## Summary

+In conclusion, replacing the ninth graders' results at Thomas High School with NaNs generated 4 overall changes to the updated School District Analysis.
+The first one consisted on a slight alteration in the district summary.
+As the these students just composed a small portion of the entire population of students from 15 different schools, the averages and passing percentages were decreased by no more than 0.3 units.
+Moreover, we were able to see a big change in the per school summary as we were analyzing each school independently.
+For Thomas H.S., replacing 9th graders' scores now consisted on almost 30% of their population of students.
+Their passing percentages increased by a lot because 9th graders were bringing averages and passing percentages down because most of them had grades below 70.
+Therefore, the top schools graph was also affected as Thomas H.S. was now in second plaace with an overall passing percentage of 90.6%.
+And lastly, the graph that was also affected by this change was the average math and reading scores per grade.
+In this case, the mean could not be calculated for the 9th graders in Thomas H.S. again because all of the scores were replaced with NaNs so the graph displayed the *Not a Number error*.